 Teacher/Coach

-The name “Prof. Tyndall” isn’t just an exaggerated ego stroke…it’s the most efficient way of conveying everything about me.
+The name “Prof. Tyndall” isn’t just an ego stroke…it’s also the most efficient way of conveying everything about me.
 I am an educator, at my core; for all ages and levels.
-Sometimes this takes the form of professing, sometimes teaching high school or teaching artist-ing at camps, and sometimes…private coaching.
+Sometimes this takes the form of college-level teaching, sometimes teaching high school, sometimes teaching artist-ing at camps and intensives, and sometimes private coaching…

-The easiest way to work with me is via private coaching sessions.
-Typically, these sessions include some combination of acting, writing, and/or life coaching.
-Each of these avenues can include practicing the craft, as well as studying the theory, history, and philosophy.
+Typically, my teaching work includes some combination of acting, writing, and/or life coaching.
+Each of these avenues can include practicing craft, as well as studying the theory, history, and philosophy.
 (It all goes hand-in-hand.)
-See below for some of the topics you can choose to study with me.
+See below for some of the topics I tend to cover.

 Acting